casmlab/politicians-tweets/README.md

 You can view the scripts for collection in the `scripts` folder.

+## Data Access

+The data is archived at the Social Media Archive (SOMAR) at ICPSR.
+[Visit SOMAR](https://socialmediaarchive.org/record/44) to apply for access to the data.

 ## Twitter User Metadata

 We are manually checking all accounts NivaDuck identified and will provide periodic metadata updates.